Your Deep Learning Model Can be Absolutely Certain and Really Wrong

-Generative models are super interesting because they can learn data and generate new samples from what it learn.
-Researchers from a number of institutions have used generative models to create brand new images like below (none of these people are real).
-In the case of Nalisnick, et. al., the authors build classifies to distinguish objects using generative models.
+Generative models are super exciting because they can learn data and generate new samples from what it learns.
+Researchers from several institutions have used generative models to create brand new images like below (none of these people are real).
+In the case of Nalisnick et al., the authors build classifies to distinguish objects using generative models.

-Nalisnick, et. al. show that deep generative models trained on a range of image datasets return strange results when applied to unrelated data sets.
+Nalisnick et al. show that deep generative models trained on a range of image datasets return strange results when applied to separate data sets.

-The question of what a neural network knows is not terribly shocking.
+The question of what a neural network knows is not shocking.
 We ask this all the time when we attempt to transfer a model into the wild.
-In the case of transfer learning, we know we are applying a model not necessarily as intended but it’s easier then starting all over (especially if data is a blocker).
-We hope our neural network has a warm start in the right direction and we can reuse it with a minimal amount of tweaking.
-We tend to focus on use cases which share a reasonable amount a similarity.
+In the case of transfer learning, we know we are applying a model not necessarily as intended, but it’s easier then starting all over (especially if data is a blocker).
+We hope our neural network has a warm start in the right direction, and we can reuse it with a minimal amount of tweaking.
+We tend to focus on use cases that share a reasonable amount a similarity.

-Nalisnick, et. al., explores the question of what exactly are generative models doing when they classify things they should never look at.
-In a separate publication, Louizos & Welling provides a nice example of this effect.
+Nalisnick et al. explore the question of what generative models are doing when they classify things they should not have seen.
+In a separate publication, Louizos & Welling provides an excellent example of this effect.
 They show that rotating an MNIST digit leads to the neural network predicting the wrong class with high probability.
-So essentially, neural networks like humans can have the Dunning-Kruger effect: the neural network does not know what it doesn’t know.
+So necessarily, neural networks like humans can have the Dunning-Kruger effect: the neural network does not know what it doesn’t know.

 - ImageNet (20,000 types of images) vs CIFAR-10 / CIFAR-100 / SVHN.

-The authors “expect the models to assign a lower probability to this data because they were not trained on it”.
+The authors “expect the models to assign a lower probability to this data because the models were not trained on it.”

 This result goes against intuition.
 We would like to believe as we transfer a model to a new and different data set, the classification probabilities would be meaningful.
-This publication shows that not only are they a little bit off, the probability distributions are sufficiently shifted and likely an artifact.
-The fourth group comparison from above is especially troubling because I would have expected ImageNet and CIFAR sets to more relevant to each other, but the shifted probability distribution is still very striking.
+This publication shows that they are a little bit off, but the probability distributions are also sufficiently shifted and are likely an artifact.
+The fourth group comparison from above is especially troubling because I would have expected ImageNet and CIFAR sets to more relevant to each other.
+However, the shifted probability distribution is still very striking.

-Note, authors examined a number of methods Glow, RNVP, PixelCNNs and VAEs observed the similar behavior behavior for all.
+Note, authors examined several methods of Glow, RNVP, PixelCNNs, and VAEs observed similar behavior for all.

 In the authors’ words:

-When we move a model into the wild, we need to test our models with samples unlike the original training set as much as possible.
-We should take these probability distributions with a grain of salt and think carefully how they fit into our use case.
-Researchers in the coming years will be examining how to fix these flaws with importance of these types of models.
+When we move a model into the wild, we need to test our models with samples, unlike the original training set as much as possible.
+We should take these probability distributions with a grain of salt and think carefully about how they fit into our use case.
+Researchers will examine how to fix these flaws with the importance of these types of models in the coming years.